Latest listings on our Jobs Central recruitment page:

 Taking deliberate steps toward keeping employees passionate and engaged is like preventative healthcare for your business.

-When employees are passionate about when they do, it can be infectious; however, disengagement can also spread like a disease, affecting those around them.
+When employees are passionate about what they do, it can be infectious; however, disengagement can also spread like a disease, affecting those around them.

 So what does a disengaged employee look like?